Menu

 BE PREPARED

-If you decide to walk the entire length of the gorge, be prepared for a long day hike, including having snacks/lunch and sufficient water.
-It’s a 20km hike and 0.5L is not enough water (I have seen this).
-Don’t forget sunscreen, a hat, etc. on warmer/hot days.
+• Pack snacks, lunch + water: If you decide to walk the entire length of the gorge, be prepared for a long day hike, including snacks/lunch and sufficient water.
+It’s a 20km hike and 0.5L is nowhere near enough water (I have actually seen people do this!).
+On warmer days, make sure you’re prepared for the heat.

 START EARLY